djpdim/readmecreator/README.md

 -   Link to the [Demo.](https://drive.google.com/file/d/1bo-kusByNAMtACvNAxDze9t32c7C3c5j/view)

-To generate your own README, git clone the repo down to your local so you have the Node project on your local.
+To generate your own README, git clone the repo from the root folder to your local folder.

 Run npm install in order to install the following npm package dependencies as specified in the package.json: